39 Minima and Maxima

 We will evaluate this integral numerically in R.

-The corresponding theory for discrete random variables is not quite as elegant or as useful, but we present it here for completeness.
+The corresponding theory for discrete random variables is not quite as elegant or as commonly used, but we present it here for completeness.

 Proposition 39.2 (Distribution of the Maximum (Discrete)) Let \(X_1, \dots, X_n\) be i.i.d. integer-valued random variables with CDF \(F_{X_1}(x)\).
 Then, the distribution of \(M = \max(X_1, \dots, X_n)\) is given by the PMF \[ f_M(k) = \left( F_{X_1}(k) \right)^n - \left( F_{X_1}(k-1) \right)^n \] for integer values of \(k\).

-Coming back to the German Tank problem (Section 30.1), our work in this section does not apply since the tanks are not i.i.d. – they were sampled without replacement.
+Unfortunately, Proposition 39.2 does not apply directly to the German Tank problem (Section 31.1) because the serial numbers are not i.i.d. — the tanks were sampled without replacement.
 However, we can consider an i.i.d. version of the problem.

 39.2 Minimum of Random Variables